ken-noland/OpenXcom/src/Codegen/README.txt

 has a list of templates.
 Each template has a name, and a file.
 The two core templates are "main_template" and "header_template", and the rest of the templates are in the "specializations" object.
-The "main_template" is used for the main source file, and the "header_template" should be used for the header file.
+The "main_template" is used for the main source file, and the "header_template" should be used to generate the list of includes at the top of the main source file.

-The "specializations" object is a map of type names to template names.
+The "specializations" object in the template definition json is a map of type names to template names.
 Most types will use the "object_template", but there is built in support for std::vector through the "vector_template" and std::map through the "map_template".
 Furthermore, there are some types in the game that require special handling, such as the OpenXcom::Option<> type, which contain many layers and, during serialization, we only want to affect one of them.
 You can add any specialization you want to the "specializations" object, and if the "Codegen-Override-Template" metadata is set to that specialization, it will use that template instead of the default.

+Once the templates are loaded, it then goes through each type and generates the code.